 If the thought of decluttering that garage or attic sounds overwhelming, you’re not alone.
 It’s a big job.
 But it’s not an impossible job.
 Set aside a weekend or a free week to dedicate yourself to the task.
 Read about tips on how to get that garage or attic cleared out in less time than you think and start getting paid for it.

 Register Your Space on HopperStock.
 It only takes minutes.
-And check out this video to see how easy it is to list your space and start attracting renters.
+And check out this video to see how easy it is to list your space.

 Home organization will let you take control of your space.
 Once your clutter is gone you will have a new found freedom that you didn’t even realize was missing.
 Once that first renters fee goes into your PayPal account you might find yourself looking for other places in your house that could start earning you money.